ukelly-s/Filler/README.md

 The purpose of the project is to create own bot.

-A name of the created bot is `vbrazhni.filler`.
+A name of the created bot is `ukelly.filler`.
 It will be created after `make` command and placed at the root of the directory.

 You can run the virtual machine with the following command: